Jaredcl1994/Math4610/SoftwareManual/vectinnerprod.md

 For example,

-    g++ -o vect abserr.cpp
+    g++ -o vectinnerprod.cpp

-**Description/Purpose:** This routine gives you the cross product of two vectors.
+**Description/Purpose:** This routine gives you the inner product of two vectors.

 **Input:** There are two inputs, both of type std::vector<double>.

-**Output:** returns an std::vector<double> which is the cross product of the two input vectors.
+**Output:** returns a double which is the inner product of the two input vectors.

 **Usage/Example:**